double-a-chain-cloud/double-a-chain-docs/source/developers.md

 ## Txpool

 To expedite pending transactions.
-### 1）Inadequate nonce：
+### 1）Inadequate nonce:
 - Try to reset to an appropriate value
 - If there are multiple pending transactions, please wait for earlier transactions to confirm first.
 - Metatask--setting-advanced--reset account
 - Metatask--setting--advanced--Customize transaction nonce: resend transaction with pending tx's nonce and higher gas price.
-### 2）Low gas fee：
+### 2）Low gas fee:
 - Set to a higher gas fee and resend

 ## Common Issues

 ## Delay on Metamask
-Slow response when inputting transfer amount, fetching gas price, etc. It is a chrome's known issue according to the following issue：[https://github.com/MetaMask/metamask-extension/issues/10202](https://github.com/MetaMask/metamask-extension/issues/10202)
+Slow response when inputting transfer amount, fetching gas price, etc. It is a chrome's known issue according to the following issue:[https://github.com/MetaMask/metamask-extension/issues/10202](https://github.com/MetaMask/metamask-extension/issues/10202)
-To resolve this issue：
+To resolve this issue:
 1）Use Expand view
 2）Move the window to primary monitor if using multiple monitors 3）Use other explorers